cjimti/mk/_posts/2018-04-01-mac-cli-burn-images.md

 featured: bash pi armbian
 ---

 Use your terminal to burn images fast and easy with **[dd]**.
-I do a lot of professional and hobby development for projects using devices such as Raspberry Pi, Orange Pi, Libre Computer, Tinker Board, etc. I run across a lot of tutorials with people downloading and using big GUI apps with clunky drag and drop interfaces to burn images.
+I do a lot of professional and hobby development for projects using devices such as [Raspberry Pi], [Orange Pi], [Libre Computer], [Tinker Board], etc. I run across a lot of tutorials with people downloading and using big GUI apps with clunky drag and drop interfaces to burn images.

-I'm one command on your terminal.
+It's one command in your terminal.
 Technically, it's three, but I don't count listing and unmounting as the final act of burning.

 ## 1 - List Disks